Detecting the genuine multipartite two-way steerability with linear steering inequalities: Detecting genuine multipartite two-way steerability

-Formally, one may also give a definition for the genuine multipartite steerable (GMST) state $\rho_{\mathrm{GMST}}$.
-Following the general theory in Ref.~\cite{Wiseman1}, there are two constraints for us to introduce the $\rho_{\mathrm{GMST}}$: (1) The genuine multipartite entanglement is weaker than the genuine multipartite steerability,
+Following the general theory in Ref.~\cite{Wiseman1}, we shall give a definition for the genuine multipartite steerability (GMST) with the following two constraints: (1) The genuine multipartite entanglement is weaker than the genuine multipartite steerability,

-which declares that each $ \rho_{\mathrm{GMST}}$ belongs to the set of GME states; (2) The genuine multipartite nonlocality is stronger than the genuine multipartite steerability
+which declares that each $ \rho_{\mathrm{GMST}}$ belongs to the set of GME states; and (2) The genuine multipartite nonlocality is stronger than the genuine multipartite steerability

 and every GMNL state must be a GMST state.
-In other words, the violation of the genuine multipartite Bell inequality is a sufficient condition for verifying that the states is genuine multipartite steerable.
-Under these two conditions, a multipartite LHS model can be constructed, which is based on the fundamental definition of bipartite LHS model in Eq.~\eqref{tilderho}.
+Under these two conditions, a multipartite LHS model, which is based on the fundamental definition of the LHS model in Eq.~\eqref{tilderho}, can be constructed.

-Following the proposal in Ref.~\cite{rmd}, genuine multipartite steerability for the three-partite system can be defined as the impossibility of a states with a model where steering is shared between two parties only.
-This means that the state cannot be described by mixtures of bipartition as in Eq.~\eqref{gme} where for each partition (e.g., $\rho_{AB:C}=\sum_k p_k \rho^{AB}_k\otimes \rho^{C}_k$ ) the two-party state (e.g.,$\rho^{AB}_k$) is allowed to be steerable.

 For a given partition $AB:C$, according to Eq.~\eqref{tilderho}, one can easily have the definitions for the three-particle state to be steerable from AB to C ($AB\rightarrow C$) and C to AB ($C\rightarrow AB$) through the following four steps: (1) When the set of measurements $\{\hat{\Pi}_x^a\otimes \hat{M}_y^b\otimes\hat{N}_z^c\}$ is performed, the conditional states are defined as $\tilde{\rho}^{ab}_{xy}=\mathrm{Tr}(\rho_{ABC} \hat{\Pi}_x^a\otimes \hat{M}_y^b\otimes I_C)$ and $\tilde{\rho}^{c}_{z}=\mathrm{Tr}(\rho_{ABC} I_A\otimes I_B\otimes \hat{N}^c_z)$.
 (2) If the assemblage $\{\tilde{\rho}^{ab}_{xy}\}$ does not admit an LHS model like